Konrud/toast/README.md

   ```

   ### direction `[optional]` | `(type: String)` | `[default value: from-bottom]`
-  Direction from which Toast element will appear.
+  Direction from which Toast component will appear.
 Should be set only during initialization state (when the `Toast` constructor is called).

   Valid values are: